Kurtis Lindeman, M.D.

 Dr Lindeman is a graduate of the UC San Diego Combined Family Medicine and Psychiatry Program.
 During residency he chaired the Family Medicine Resident Advisory committee, sat as a resident representative on the UC San Diego Medical Ethics Committee, and trained in Balint Group Therapy.
 His resident research project looked at the prevalence of mental health diagnoses in the primary care setting and the relationship of these diagnoses to chronic disease.
 He was the recipient of the Resident Teacher of the Year award.

-Outside of medicine Kurt enjoys soccer, film, literature, playing guitar, and searching for the best bowl of pho in San Diego with his wife.
+Outside of medicine Kurt enjoys soccer, film, literature, and playing guitar.

 “The Combined Program helped me become the physician I want be.
 I’ve learned to provide a holistic approach to physical and mental health care that allows me to treat all aspects of a person’s wellbeing.
 Moreover, working at St Vincent’s lets me help those in need and be part of the solution of provision of health care to the underserved.
 It is amazing what’s being done at The Village on a daily basis.
 Working alongside combined colleagues as a resident and now as faculty has been an honor and has made me a better physician.
 When you get to teach such intelligent and altruistic residents you can go home feeling happy, knowing you made a difference.”